sxan-experience/sxan-landing/readme.md

 ## How the Game Works

 Players accept challenges, herein _Hustles_, posted by other players.
 These challenges range a gamut between real-world and virtual experiences, all aiming to help players connect and level up.
+Btw, each successful hustle comes with a range of rewards.

 Leveling up is desired because the software is designed to only allow access to features if players have earned enough validated experience and have discovered the proper Passkey.

-For example, all players can post articles and interact with the group but only level 12 players can post products or only level 20 players can post courses and only level 100 can post _Hustles_.
+For example, all players can post articles and interact with the group but only level 12 players can post products, or only level 20 players can post courses, and only level 100 can actually post _Hustles_.

 Furthermore, the amount of potential to gain market exposure is fair and real-time calculations derive real-time rankings.
 So you can't just buy the top spot.
 It must be earned amongst fair competition.